Updated August 25, 2022

 2. It takes a while: keep looking until you find them.

-4. Only date kind people.
+4. Only date kind people, and stop dating mean partners.

 6. Take a sociology class and learn about the arbitrary, made up rules that different societies create about what is okay, and why.